Systematic approach to measure the performance of microchannel-plate photomultipliers: Position Scans with PADIWA/DiRICH/TRB DAQ

 The entire stepper/DAQ setup allows xy-scanning over the active surface of the MCP-PMT in steps down to $\sim$20 \textmu{m}.
+The laser beam is always directed exactly perpendicular to the PC of the PMT in order to suppress internal reflections in the optical entrance window.
+Any effects of this kind are not taken into account in the analyses.
 At each xy position, all data collected for a certain number (usually between 10k and 100k) of laser triggers are read out.
 The data of each measured position is first stored in files with a special format (.hld) and in a further step converted into root files \cite{root} for the final analysis.
 In combination with the DiRICH/TRB3 or the PADIWA/TRB3 DAQ system \cite{michel2017,trb,ugur}, we can read up to 256 anode pixels simultaneously with the DiRICH and more than 300 channels (192 per TRB3) with the PADIWA boards.
 In practice, the laser positioning along x and y with the stepper, data acquisition for a given number of triggers, file conversion and data analysis at each measured xy point is automated and can be controlled with appropriate Python scripts.
 The data obtained allows a view “inside the PMT” \cite{AL} in 3D (x,y,t) and many performance parameters can be measured as a function of the incident photon position.
-By performing an xy-scan (for the 8$\times$8 anode MCP-PMTs in steps of 0.5 or 1.0 mm) over the active surface of the MCP-PMT, the information x- and y-position of the laser spot and the lead time, ToT and channel number of each hit within a given trigger time window for each anode pad (channel) and each laser pulse is stored to the hard disk.
+By performing an xy-scan (for the 8$\times$8 anode MCP-PMTs in steps of 0.5 or 1.0 mm) over the active surface of the MCP-PMT, the information x- and y-position of the laser spot and the lead time, ToT and channel number of each hit within a given trigger time window for each anode pad (channel) and each laser pulse is stored to disk.
 The spatial dark count distributions, the afterpulse distributions as a function of the xy position and the time after the trigger pulse (quasi the TOF of the feedback ions) and the spatial and temporal recoil electron distributions can be derived from this raw data.
 By counting the hits in narrow and wide time windows, the charge-sharing and electronic crosstalk behavior can be analyzed.
 These TRB scans make it possible to separate crosstalk events from those of recoil electrons and afterpulse hits.